Compare average rates and how to save on your car insurance.

 You can save money by taking control of the factors affecting your car insurance prices wherever possible, and save even more by following some useful tips.
 With the cost of car insurance varying so widely, there are opportunities to save on your car insurance.

 - Choose a higher deductible.
 You should always be able to afford your deductible so you can make claims if needed, but you might also consider keeping it high if possible in order to reduce your premiums.

 - Drop extras.
 Try dropping unwanted extras, or consider avoiding policies that are loaded with features you don’t need.

 - Drive safely.
 The better your driving record, the lower your rates are going to be.
 You can even enroll in a defensive driving class to save as much as 10% on your annual costs.

 - Garage your vehicle.
-If you live in an area that’s less safe for street parking, it could be worth the money to rent a garage spot.
-Other options to consider: You can install an anti-theft system on your vehicle, making it less of a target for would-be thieves.
+If you live in an area that’s less safe for street parking, it could be worth the money to rent a garage spot or install an anti-theft system on your vehicle.

 - Ask for price matching.
 Get in touch with your current insurer before taking your business elsewhere, and give them a chance to match competitors’ prices.
 Bringing in a written quote is especially helpful.